zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 #### Concurrent Mode is encouraged

-You will have the absolute best experience using ReasonRelay in concurrent mode, so you can enjoy the full benefits of the new React and Relay APIs.
+You will have the absolute best experience using RescriptRelay in concurrent mode, so you can enjoy the full benefits of the new React and Relay APIs.
 However, _everything will work_ without concurrent mode too.
 There are a few rough edges to keep in mind when not running in concurrent mode, namely:

 - You won't have the same control over when things suspend and not as you do in concurrent mode.
 This can be problematic when doing refetches, which suspend after some default duration in a way you can't really control without concurrent mode.

 ##### Extra bindings for experimental APIs with no official bindings yet

 Not all experimental APIs from React are currently bound in the official `@rescript/react` bindings.
-ReasonRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
+RescriptRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
 You're encouraged to use this until there's an official alternative.

 This means that you'll need to install the `experimental` version of React and ReactDOM.
 It also means that your app will need to _have concurrent mode enabled_.
 Depending on what dependencies you use, this may or may not be easy to enable for you in existing apps.
 Please [read more in the React documentation on Adopting Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html).